← All services Service

 The aim is not only for the young person to have "been exposed to" certain roles in the company, but also to, just as in SPALDA Academy, gradually build a foundation on which they can see themselves as a responsible shareholder and leader who can take a role at the board level in the future.

-In this mentoring process, Orhan Erkut:
+In this advisory process, Orhan Erkut:

 • Holds regular one-on-one meetings with the young person,